 Up for review is any science fiction or fantasy he happens to read (books, comics, manga), watch (anime, films, theatre, TV), play (games), listen to (podcasts/audio shows) or attend (events).
 BBC Radio also sneaks in fairly frequently, and he sometimes has an original thought.
 If you're lucky, The Girl might post on a Friday.

 You can follow the Geek on Facebook or Twitter, which he updates when he posts.
 There's also an RSS feed for the old-schoolers.
 Following him in real-life is potentially possible, but probably illegal.

-He's a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk (also Amazon.com) and he refuses to use actual visual ads, so that's the only way he'll make back his hosting fees.
+He's a participant in various affiliate programmes, eg Amazon, to earn advertising fees by advertising and linking to Amazon (and other book suppliers) and he refuses to use actual ads, so that's the only way he'll make back his hosting fees.
 Try not to judge him too harshly.
 Even Lego people need to eat.